AIMultipleAIMultiple

 Best practices to consider while collecting image data

-Leveraging automation to collect image data can reduce bias because the data that will be collected will be random and with minimal prejudice and discrimination.
+Leveraging automation to collect image data can reduce bias because the data collected will be random and free from prejudice and discrimination.
 You can program a bot or leverage an automated data collection application to add data to your existing dataset automatically.

 Leverage Crowdsourcing

-This can be another solution to overcoming the challenges mentioned earlier.
-Since the crowdsourcing model works with data collectors worldwide through a micro-job mechanism, the collected data can be diverse.
+Crowdsourcing can overcome many of the traditional challenges associated with data collection.
+Since the crowdsourcing model works with data collectors worldwide through micro-job mechanisms, the collected data can be more diverse and representative.

-Crowdsourcing to collect data is a way to bypass AI bias.
+Crowdsourcing to collect data is a way to bypass AI bias by ensuring diverse representation across multiple demographic categories.

 Ensure consistency